Spotfire® User Guide

 Assume you are interested in examining how much was spent by men only, and therefore filter to Male in the Gender column.
 The result is shown below:

-Using subsets, you can display the eight bars above simultaneously in the bar chart by first selecting the All data and the Current filtering check boxes in the Properties popover:
+Using subsets, you can show the eight bars above simultaneously in the bar chart by showing All data and the Current filtering under Subsets or Compare subsets in the visualization properties.

 Then select (Subsets) for example on the Color by axis, and you will be able to compare the two categories in the bar chart.